 Figure 5.
 Eberhardt’s index (a metric of dispersion based on random point-to-nearest-organism distances) across reburn history.
-The expected value in a random population is 1.27; values below suggest a regular pattern and values above suggest clumping.
+The expected value in a randomly-arranged population is 1.27; values below indicate a regular spatial pattern and values above indicate a clumped arrangement.

-3.3 Modeled Fire Behavior
+3.2 Do differences in fuel abundance and arrangement enable differences in wind flow or wind speed during a potential fire event?

+3.2.1 Wind Flow

-Simulations show a typical forest canopy flow upwind of the transition point (x = 0) consisting of a turbulent field with sweeps and jet formation acting as the primary mechanism for upward and downwards air movement.
-As the flow approaches the transition point, there is a reversal of the canopy flow direction associated with the detachment of the above canopy flow and void in pressure on the upwind edge of the mature black spruce canopy.
-After 50–100 m, the flow above the canopy flow reattaches, resulting in a significant increase in the wind velocity (Fig 8).
+Simulations showed a typical forest canopy flow upwind of the transition point (x = 0) consisting of a turbulent field with sweeps and jet formation acting as the primary mechanism for upward and downwards air movement.
+As the flow approaches the transition point, there was a reversal of the canopy flow direction associated with the detachment of the above canopy flow and void in pressure on the upwind edge of the unburned forest canopy.
+After 50–100 m, the flow above the canopy flow reattached, resulting in a significant increase in wind speed (Fig 7).

+3.2.2 Wind Speed

 Wind speeds were slightly higher in mean fuel scenarios than in high fuel scenarios, regardless of the burn history.
-The primary difference between burn scenarios is the slightly faster wind speeds present towards the edge of the once-burned simulated landscape (x = 100 to 200, wind speeds reach 6 m/s, Fig. 6A) compared to the thrice-burned landscape (in the same region, wind speeds reach 4 m/s; Fig. 6B).
+The primary difference between burn scenarios as the slightly faster wind speeds present towards the edge of the once-burned simulated landscape (x = 100 to 200, wind speeds reach 6 m/s, Fig. 6A) compared to the thrice-burned landscape (in the same region, wind speeds reach 4 m/s; Fig. 6B).